A new approach to genetic testing by Auckland University researchers is providing diagnoses of rare genetic conditions.

 “I had this big vision that the mainstream school kids would go away from these sessions saying, ‘Oh wow, people with Down syndrome can do anything!
 But the reality is after five minutes in the class, the kids forget about disability altogether.
 One of the teachers in our first session remarked: ‘It creates a sense of belonging for everybody’ and it does.
 It flips everything on its head.
 It makes the kids think a bit differently.”

-Last year the IHC Foundation contributed $17,800 towards the Move tutor and community programme.
+The IHC Foundation contributed $17,800 towards the Move tutor and community programme.

 Read More

-Penny Harding Penny Harding
+Wellbeing events • Programmes Penny Harding Wellbeing events • Programmes Penny Harding

 Taimahi took a coffee cart and ran with it